 This 2018 project was funded by the Victorian Department of Premier and Cabinet, Bennelong Foundation and South East Primary Care Fund.
 Activities included:

 - Establishing a project reference group with local leaders and service providers

-- Connecting with 10 young community volunteers and providing training
+- Connecting with 10 young community volunteers and providing them with training

-- Hosting a community BBQ with activities that was led by the young community volunteers
+- Engaging the community with an outdoor BBQ and activities led by the young community volunteers

 - Parent information sessions (Centrelink, identifying signs of alcohol and other drug misuse)

 - Offering paid contract work to two young bi-cultural workers from the community to engage young people and local families to share information about local services.

 Building upon this project work, MYSS will continue to set priorities developed by the community for the community.
 Long term, MYSS aims to work with young people and families and together improve the social, health, education and employment outcomes.